Snocross Race Classification:

 There will be timed practice for all registered racers and there will also be a sight lap for the line up of riders in each class to see how the track may have changed up to this point to check lines, jump faces, etc. before the start of each heat race.
 We recommend taking your sight lap slowly to size up the track very well, as you will have lots of opportunity to show how fast you are in your heat races.

-All classes will be ran in two heats and rider finishing position will be the number of points scored for each heat.(ie: 1st place 1 point.
+All classes with under 10 racers will be ran in two heats and rider finishing position will be the number of points scored for each heat.(ie: 1st place 1 point.
 2nd place 2 points etc) The rider with the lowest number after both heats are completed will be declared the winner of each class.
 In the event of a tie in points for 1st 2nd or 3rd, the two tied riders will compete in a head to head single lap race with the winner of that race being declared the winner.
+All classes with over 10 racers will be ran in heat races with top 4 advancing to final while the rest go to a Last Chance Qualifier.
+The top two from the LCQ will move onto final with 10 racers making the main event.

 The winner of the Open Class will be crowned King of the Bumps and will be awarded a trophy as well as a prize payout the size of which depends on how many people are in a given class.